Reports To: Program Manager

-The Youth Development Specialist will be responsible for delivery and implementation of program activities in accordance with the program plan; fostering an environment of cultural change that achieves positive outcomes for youth and program; fosters the development of youth: academic, physical, intellectual and emotional potential.
+The Youth Development Specialist (YDS) is passionate about working with youth and is responsible for the delivery and implementation of program activities in accordance with the established program plan.
+The YDS fosters an environment of positive outcomes for youth and promotes the development of academic, physical, intellectual and emotional potential of our members.

 Key Roles (Essential Responsibilities):

-- Able to build and sustain relationship with youth and parents
+- Able to build and sustain relationships with youth and parents

 - Strong communication skills both oral and written

-- Demonstrate ability to establish and maintain relationships with Program Manager(s), Director of Programs and additional Program staff
+- Demonstrate ability to establish and maintain relationships with Program Manager(s), Program and Compliance Officer and additional Program staff

 Skills & Knowledge Required:

-- Highschool diploma or equivalency.
-Associates or Bachelor’s Degree preferred
+- High School diploma or equivalency, required; Associates or Bachelor’s Degree in Education, Human Services, Psychology, preferred

 - Ability to organize and supervise members in a supportive and safe environment